 bio

-As an Associate Professor of Africana Studies at Barnard College of Columbia University, my research and teaching focus on three interrelated thematic areas: the history of slavery and freedom in Latin America; the process of racial formation in the region; and the ways in which gender shaped the experience of enslavement and racialization.
+The longer, more personal version: As an Associate Professor of Africana Studies at Barnard College of Columbia University, my research and teaching focus on three interrelated thematic areas: the history of slavery, freedom, and racial formation in Latin America; their legacies in the modern era; and the theme of global Black mobility.
 My scholarship is also inspired by the methodological concern of recovering the subjectivities of enslaved and free people of African descent who rarely had direct access to writing and whose voices were heavily mediated when they did appear on record.

 As a writer, I tend to be more varied.
 I have written commentary on topics such as fashion, pop culture, and travel, with the latter subject being particularly close to my heart.
 My early exposure to international travel came while a scholarship student at a private high school.
 I participated in immersive programs in Mexico and France, where I stayed with host families and took classes at local schools.
 Those experiences nurtured within me an abiding interest in foreign languages and cultures.
 As an undergraduate at the University of Pennsylvania, I majored in both History and Spanish, and spent a semester in Buenos Aires, Argentina to conduct independent research on race and national identity in the region.
 My semester abroad, in turn, cemented my love of research, which led me to pursue a PhD in Latin American History at the University of Michigan, where I was awarded a Fulbright fellowship for dissertation research in Peru.
 I write about all this, and the broader African-American experience my travels form part of, in Beyond the Shores: A History of African Americans Abroad (out now with Crown/Penguin Random House).